tensorchord/pgvecto.rs/README.md

 pgvecto.rs is a Postgres extension that provides vector similarity search functions.
 It is written in Rust and based on [pgrx](https://github.com/tcdi/pgrx).

+> [!NOTE]
+> We have a new implementation [VectorChord](https://github.com/tensorchord/VectorChord/) with better stability and performance.
+Users are encouraged to migrate to VectorChord.
+Check out the [migration guide](https://docs.vectorchord.ai/vectorchord/admin/migration.html).

 ## Comparison with pgvector

 Checkout [pgvecto.rs vs pgvector](https://docs.vectorchord.ai/faqs/comparison-pgvector.html) for more details.